Nambé Pueblo

 The main kiva at Nambé Pueblo

-When the Spanish first arrived, Nambé was a primary economic, cultural and religious center for the area.
-That attracted a large Spanish presence and the nature of that presence caused the Nambé people to join wholeheartedly in the Pueblo Revolt of 1680 to throw out the Spanish oppressors.
+By 1600 CE, Nambé was a primary economic, cultural and religious center in the Tewa Basin (the valley of the Rio Grande between the Rio Grande Gorge and White Rock Gorge).
+Nambé's relative "wealth" attracted a large Spanish presence and the nature of that presence caused the Nambé people to join wholeheartedly in the Pueblo Revolt of 1680.

-When the Spanish returned in 1692, their rule was significantly less harsh.
-However, the Spanish brought horses into the New World and as the number of Spanish increased, so did the number of horses.
-That brought more and more raids from the Comanches as they came for horses and whatever else they could carry away.
-The Comanches were finally subdued by Governor Juan Bautista de Anza in 1776 but by then, the impact of European diseases was being strongly felt.
-A smallpox epidemic in the late 1820's virtually ended the making of pottery at Nambé.
+The Spanish returned in 1692.
+Their rule was a bit less harsh, however, the Spanish brought the first horses (and other domesticated livestock) into the New World and as the number of Spanish settlers increased, so did the number of wild horses.
+More horses brought more raids from the Utes, Navajos, Apaches and Comanches as they came looking for whatever they could carry away.
+The worst of the raiders, the Comanches, were finally subdued by Governor Juan Bautista de Anza in 1776 but by then, the impact of European diseases was overwhelming the people of Nambé.
+A smallpox epidemic in the late 1820s virtually ended the pueblo.

-The Nambé pottery tradition is similar to that of Taos and Picuris in their use of micaceous clay slips but Nambé potters also used to produce white on red and black on black products.
-When Lonnie Vigil began producing his micaceous clay masterpieces about 25 years ago, he almost single-handedly jump-started the revival of pottery making in the pueblo.
+The Nambé pottery tradition is similar to that of Taos and Picuris in their use of micaceous clay slips but, like other villages in Tewa Basin, Nambé potters also used to produce white-on-red and all-black products, too.
+When Lonnie Vigil began producing his micaceous clay masterpieces in the 1990s, he almost single-handedly jump-started the revival of pottery making at Nambé.

 100 West San Francisco Street, Santa Fe, New Mexico 87501